albertbayazidi/folketsrop/README.md

 npm i               # Only needs to be run the first time or if after big updates npm run dev
 ```

+All changes should be testet in dev before merged to main.
+Feel free to make a branch and work with the chage there before pusing it into dev, but remeber to test things